pavvank/tb-carousel/README.md

 ---
 ##### arrowHeight
-Possible Value:
+Possible Value:  string (size in any unit used in CSS).

 ---
 ##### arrowColor
-Possible Value:
+Possible Value:  string (any color in any format acceptable in CSS).

 ---
 ##### arrowColorChange
-Possible Value:
+Possible Value:  string (any color in any format acceptable in CSS).

 ---